NVIDIA/NeMo/docs/source/nlp/token_classification.rst

 .. _dataset_token_classification:

-Data Input for Token Classification model
+Data Input for Token Classification Model
 -----------------------------------------

 For pre-training or fine-tuning of the model, the data should be split into 2 files:

-- text.txt and
+- text.txt
-- labels.txt.
+- labels.txt

 Each line of the text.txt file contains text sequences, where words are separated with spaces, i.e.: [WORD] [SPACE] [WORD] [SPACE] [WORD].
 The labels.txt file contains corresponding labels for each word in text.txt, the labels are separated with spaces, i.e.: [LABEL] [SPACE] [LABEL] [SPACE] [LABEL].